knative/docs/docs/developer/serving/services/custom-domains.md

 You can create a `DomainMapping` object to map a single, non-wildcard domain to a specific Knative Service.

-For example, if you own the domain name `example.org`, and you configure the domain DNS to reference your Knative cluster, you can use domain mapping to serve a Knative Service at this domain.
+For example, if you own the domain name `example.org`, and you configure the domain DNS to reference your Knative cluster, you can use DomainMapping to serve a Knative Service at this domain.

 !!! note